Appalachian Trail by state: Pennsylvania

 Pennsylvania has 229.6 mi of the trail, extending from the Pennsylvania-Maryland border at Pen Mar, a tiny town straddling the state line, to the Delaware Water Gap, at the Pennsylvania-New Jersey line.
 The Susquehanna River is generally considered the dividing line between the northern and southern sections of the Pennsylvania AT.
 The AT crosses the Susquehanna via the Clarks Ferry Bridge, near Duncannon.

-In the southern half of the state, the AT passes through Caledonia State Park, Michaux State Forest, and Pine Grove Furnace State Park.
+In the southern half of Pennsylvania, the AT passes through Caledonia State Park, Michaux State Forest, and Pine Grove Furnace State Park.
 In 1935, the midpoint of the AT was at Center Point Knob.
-It is currently in PGF State Park and marked by a "Midpoint" sign.
+It is currently in Pine Grove Furnace State Park and marked by a "Midpoint" sign.

 These areas in south central Pennsylvania are the northernmost portions of the Blue Ridge Mountains, which are geologically distinct from the Ridge and Valley section further north.
 The two parts are separated by the broad Cumberland Valley, where the trail has a change of scenery, crossing many farms and large highways.
 There is no camping allowed in the 18 mi stretch between Alec Kennedy and Darlington shelters.

-In the northern half of the state, the AT climbs back up into the mountains and passes through St. Anthony's Wilderness, which is the second largest roadless area in Pennsylvania and home to several coal mining ghost towns, such as Yellow Springs and Rausch Gap.
+In the northern half of Pennsylvania, the AT climbs back up into the mountains and passes through St. Anthony's Wilderness, which is the second largest roadless area in Pennsylvania and home to several coal mining ghost towns, such as Yellow Springs and Rausch Gap.
 Trail towns that are common stops with thru-hikers are Boiling Springs, Duncannon, Port Clinton, Palmerton, Wind Gap, and Delaware Water Gap.
 Northeast of the Schuylkill River, the trail runs along the top of the Blue Mountain ridge.

 Just before entering New Jersey, the Blue Mountain ridge becomes the Kittatinny Ridge.
+The Trail between Swatara Gap and the Susquehanna river was relocated off of Blue Mountain onto Second Mountain and Peter's Mountain in the early 1950s due to expansion of the Fort Indiantown Gap military reservation.

 With the description of "where boots go to die", Pennsylvania is infamous among thru-hikers for having more long stretches of rocky trail than any other state, although many feel the rocks are overrated.
 The worst rocks are in the northern half of the state, north of the Susquehanna River.
 Many consider Pennsylvania one of the easier parts of the AT, since it is mostly walking on ridges with relatively small elevation changes compared to many other states.